info-201a-au20/final-project-EDUANALYTICA/README.md

     This project shows which majors are worth the resources.
 It gives a breakdown of how much people with different majors earn.
 It encourages students to pursue majors that make economic sense.

+**What data-driven questions do we hope to answer about this domain and how?**
+1. What is the salary difference between STEM and NON-STEM majors in short term and long term?
+    - We can compare the salary trends of STEM and NON-STEM undergraduates within short and long term time spans.
+We can look at which fresh graduates have a higher or lower salary, how their salaries progress through their careers, and how their salaries grow or decrease in the long term.

+2. How does the salary differ among different genders (male and female)?
+    - We can compare the salaries between working males and females with the same job titles, in the same locations, and with the same age range.
+We can see which gender has a lower, higher, or the same salary as their opposite counterpart.

+3. Do students with a master degree earn more than a bachelor degree in the short term and long term?
+    - We can compare the overall salary trends of master and bachelor degree graduates from different fields of study within short and long term time spans.
+We can look at which fresh graduates have a higher or lower salary, how their salaries progress through their careers, and how their salaries grow or decrease in the long term.

 ## Finding Data
 **Data sources and description of how the data was collected or generated**